Automate-Medical/pft-ig/README.md

 # PFT DiagnosticReport

-Rough JSON mpodel of what a PFT might look like using FHIR R4+ resources, implemented as a 1:N collection of `DiagnosticReport`:`Observation`.
+Rough JSON model of what a PFT might look like using FHIR R4+ resources, implemented as a 1:N collection of `DiagnosticReport`:`Observation`.

 ## Project Structure